StoreCore

 Verbs to commands

-Commands, menu commands and command buttons usually indicate an activity.
+Commands, menu commands, and command buttons usually indicate an activity.
 Therefore commands SHOULD be derived from verbs.
 The translation memory SQL file contains an example of this business logic.
 The general verb print in lowercase becomes the command Print… with an uppercase first letter and three dots in user interfaces:

-INSERT IGNORE INTO sc_translation_memory
+INSERT IGNORE INTO `sc_translation_memory`

 VALUES

-('VERB_PRINT', 'ca-AD', 'imprimir'),
+('VERB_PRINT', 'ca-039', 'imprimir'),

 ('VERB_PRINT', 'de-DE', 'drucken'),